redpanda-data/connect/website/docs/components/inputs/kinesis_balanced.md

 ### `stream`

-`string` The Kinesis stream to consume from.
+The Kinesis stream to consume from.

+Type: `string`
+Default: `""`

 ### `dynamodb_table`

-`string` A DynamoDB table to use for offset storage.
+A DynamoDB table to use for offset storage.

+Type: `string`
+Default: `""`

 ### `dynamodb_billing_mode`

-`string` A billing mode to set for the offset DynamoDB table.
+A billing mode to set for the offset DynamoDB table.

+Type: `string`
+Default: `""`

 ### `dynamodb_read_provision`

-`number` The read capacity of the offset DynamoDB table.
+The read capacity of the offset DynamoDB table.

+Type: `number`
+Default: `0`

 ### `dynamodb_write_provision`

-`number` The write capacity of the offset DynamoDB table.
+The write capacity of the offset DynamoDB table.

+Type: `number`
+Default: `0`

 ### `start_from_oldest`

-`bool` Whether to consume from the oldest message when an offset does not yet exist for the stream.
+Whether to consume from the oldest message when an offset does not yet exist for the stream.

+Type: `bool`
+Default: `true`

 ### `region`

-`string` The AWS region to target.
+The AWS region to target.

+Type: `string`
+Default: `"eu-west-1"`

 ### `endpoint`

-`string` Allows you to specify a custom endpoint for the AWS API.
+Allows you to specify a custom endpoint for the AWS API.

+Type: `string`
+Default: `""`

 ### `credentials`

-`object` Optional manual configuration of AWS credentials to use.
+Optional manual configuration of AWS credentials to use.
 More information can be found [in this document](/docs/guides/aws).

+Type: `object`
+Default: `{"id":"","profile":"","role":"","role_external_id":"","secret":"","token":""}`

 ### `credentials.profile`

-`string` A profile from `~/.aws/credentials` to use.
+A profile from `~/.aws/credentials` to use.

+Type: `string`
+Default: `""`

 ### `credentials.id`

-`string` The ID of credentials to use.
+The ID of credentials to use.

+Type: `string`
+Default: `""`

 ### `credentials.secret`

-`string` The secret for the credentials being used.
+The secret for the credentials being used.

+Type: `string`
+Default: `""`

 ### `credentials.token`

-`string` The token for the credentials being used, required when using short term credentials.
+The token for the credentials being used, required when using short term credentials.

+Type: `string`
+Default: `""`

 ### `credentials.role`

-`string` A role ARN to assume.
+A role ARN to assume.

+Type: `string`
+Default: `""`

 ### `credentials.role_external_id`

-`string` An external ID to provide when assuming a role.
+An external ID to provide when assuming a role.

+Type: `string`
+Default: `""`

 ### `batching`

-`object` Allows you to configure a [batching policy](/docs/configuration/batching).
+Allows you to configure a [batching policy](/docs/configuration/batching).

+Type: `object`
+Default: `{"byte_size":0,"condition":{"static":false,"type":"static"},"count":1,"period":"","processors":[]}`

 ```yaml
 # Examples